Stability-AI/StableSwarmUI/docs/Using More GPUs.md

 ## More Machines With GPUs

 - If you have more machines in your home:
+    - Pick one machine as your "main" machine, and install SwarmUI on that.
+You can (but don't have to) use a local backend on that machine if it has a GPU.
     - Boot up backends on the other machines.
         - For ComfyUI, run an instance of ComfyUI with `--listen`.
     - Make sure to allow the program through the firewall (on Windows it should just prompt and ask)
     - On your main machine, try to open the remote backend via LAN address.
         - On Windows, on the secondary machine, open a command prompt and type `ipconfig` to find your LAN address, it should look something like `192.168.0.10`
-        - Make sure you can open it in a web browser before continuing (to separate network diagnostic issues from SwarmUI-specific issues)
+        - Make sure you can open it in a web browser on the main machine before continuing (to separate network diagnostic issues from SwarmUI-specific issues)
     - In the SwarmUI interface (`Server` -> `Backends`), add an "API By URL" backend, such as `ComfyUI API By URL`
         - Set the address to the same LAN address you used in your web browser
     - Generate!